DimitriBarronmore/luxtre/docs/writing_grammars.md

 > # A note about scope rules.
 > Luxtre's standard grammar uses the rule that new variables are assigned local by default.
 We will call this property of a variable "scope": whether a variable is local, global, something else, or not yet explicitly defined within the current chunk.
 Alternative grammars which extend base Lua but not Luxtre can obtain the local-by-default logic by including [basic_local_scoping.luxg](/luxtre/grammars/basic_local_scoping.luxg).
 >
-> Note that the default scope is not hard-coded and can be changed via grammar extension.
+> Note that the default scope is not hard-coded and can be changed via grammar extension or file frontmatter.
 >
 > In order to keep the syntax consistent and avoid unexpected behavior, it's important to make sure that new extensions respect variable scope and the current defaults.
 As such there are a few things you need to keep in mind when writing extensions that affect variable assignment or create functions with automatic arguments.
 >